 Our theorization is tested over three studies.
-In study 1, we collect time-separated field data (n_1 = 186) in an organization that experienced a major new product launch failure that resulted in a significant downsizing of its workforce.
-We find evidence that managers evaluated the job performance of incrementally and radically creative employees differently, and that these differences were related to downsizing survival selection.
-Studies 2 and 3 use experimental data

-$(n_2 = 410; n_3 = 565)$ involving different threat scenarios (i.e., failed innovation attempt, successful innovation of competitor) to test the underlying assumption of study 1-namely, that threats to organizational survival influence the effects of employee creativity on job performance evaluations and, subsequently, affect downsizing survival selection.
+In Study 1, we collected time-separated field data $(n_1=186)$ in an organization that had experienced a major new product launch failure which resulted in a significant downsizing of its workforce.
+We found evidence that managers evaluated the job performance of incrementally and radically creative employees differently, and that these differences were related to downsizing survival selection.
+Studies 2 and 3 used experimental data $(n_2=410; n_3=565)$ involving different threat scenarios (i.e., failed innovation attempt, successful innovation of competitor) to test the underlying assumption of Study 1-namely, that threats to organizational survival influence the effects of employee creativity on job performance evaluations and, subsequently, affect downsizing survival selection.